 If you can’t find the time for a workout at the gym, this do-it-anywhere, equipment-free approach is for you.
-Take the gym out of the equation by using your own bodyweight as resistance and whip through sets of these seven exercises whenever the opportunity arises: At the bus stop, in the elevator, standing in line at your favourite brunch spot…whenever you have a few minutes you find you’re spending on your smartphone.
+Take the gym out of the equation by using your own bodyweight as resistance and whip through sets of these seven easy exercises whenever the opportunity arises: At the bus stop, in the elevator, standing in line at your favourite brunch spot…whenever you have a few minutes you find you’re spending on your smartphone.

 If people stare, who cares?
 They’ll be staring at your buff beach bod soon enough!